Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86

 When criticized in 2003 at the European Parliament by a German lawmaker, Berlusconi likened his adversary to a concentration camp guard.
 Years later, he drew outrage when he compared his family's legal woes to what Jews must have encountered in Nazi Germany.

 But his astronomical wealth came from the media.
 In the late 1970s and 1980s, he circumvented Italy's state TV monopoly RAI by creating a de facto network in which local stations all showed the same programming.
-RAI and his Mediaset accounted for about 90 per cent of the national market in 2006.
+RAI and his Mediaset accounted for about 90% of the national market in 2006.

 His first government, also in 1994, collapsed after eight months when an ally who led an anti-immigrant party yanked support.
 But aided by an aggressive campaign that included mass mailings of glossy magazines recounting his success story, Berlusconi swept to victory in 2001.